 This is the critical part that finally unlocked everything.

-Elementor exposes its nested system through an internal event:
+In current Elementor versions, the nested system can be reached through an internal editor event:

 elementor/nested-element-type-loaded